Christopher Morel Player Props: Cubs vs. Pirates

-The Chicago Cubs and Christopher Morel (.393 slugging percentage over his past 10 games, including two homers), take on starter Johan Oviedo and the Pittsburgh Pirates at Wrigley Field, Thursday at 8:05 PM ET.
+The Chicago Cubs, including Christopher Morel (.343 batting average in his past 10 games), take on starter Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.

+He notched a home run while going 1-for-4 in his last game against the Orioles.

 Christopher Morel Game Info & Props vs. the Pirates